Depression After Breakup: Causes, Signs & How to Get Over

 Breakup sadness may be mild and pass with time, but in some situations, it can progress to clinical depression.
-In either case, there are ways of how to get over breakup depression.
+In either case, there are ways how to get over breakup depression.

 Why are breakups hard?